hemar12/terraform-modules/README.md

   terraform destroy --auto-approve     => To destroy the resources created

 ## To run a alb  code.
-   cd s3                         => change directory to "s3" folder.
+   cd alb                         => change directory to "alb" folder.

    terraform init                 => To initialize your reposotory